Lump Sum vs. Pension: What is the Better Option?

 Since we are talking about retirement plan choices, the taxes for any choice are going to be at ordinary tax rates.
 (The comparison is more difficult for annuities that you purchase using funds from non-qualified accounts.)

-If it’s in inflation-adjusted pension, you can use the result directly, but if it’s a fixed pension quote, you’ll have to make the following simple adjustment to the annual amount.
+If it’s in an inflation-adjusted pension, you can use the result directly, but if it’s a fixed pension quote, you’ll have to make the following simple adjustment to the annual amount.
 Multiply the annual payment by your age at retirement divided by 100.
-(This is a good approximation to the detailed financial equation adjustment that’s based on expectations of returns, inflation and life-expectancy.)
+(This is a good approximation to the detailed financial equation adjustment that’s based on expectations of returns, inflation, and life expectancy.)

 Special Pension Notes for Married Couples

 Married couples can gain some risk protection from the pension choice if they choose less than 100% benefit for the survivor.
 (The analysis above would not be a fair comparison if it was made using less than the 100% survivor benefit.)
 The risk protection could come from putting away some of the additional payment (compared to the 100% survivor option) into a reserve account if other reserves were inadequate.